mrjacob241/simple-proxy-connect/README.md

 Simple Proxy Connect
 ⚠️ **Work in progress!** ⚠️

+⚠️ **DISCLAIMER** ⚠️: This project has not received any funding and the author declares that has not and will not receive any profit by the code below (in any form: payments, courses, ads revenue, etc.).
+For this reason, the author (in accordance the current European law) declines any possible responsibility in case of: misuses, vulnerabilities and any damage caused by the adoption of the code inside this repository.

 # Simple Python HTTPS Proxy (method CONNECT ✅)

 This simple (but fully working) plain Python proxy can navigate in all the modern HTTPS sites like: Google, Facebook, Twitter, Youtube, etc.